 When it comes to buying cryptocurrency, for beginners it might initially seem daunting.
 However, the process is becoming increasingly straightforward and accessible.
 There are now several ways to buy cryptocurrency:

 Centralized exchanges (CEX) are the most widely used platforms globally for buying cryptocurrencies.
-These platforms, like Binance, Coinbase, and Kraken, for instance, are managed by a centralized entity whose goal is to facilitate transactions between buyers and sellers.
+These platforms, which include safe crypto exchanges like Binance, Coinbase, and Kraken, for instance, are managed by a centralized entity whose goal is to facilitate transactions between buyers and sellers.
 To buy cryptocurrencies on a CEX, you’ll need to create an account, verify your identity (known as KYC – “Know Your Customer”), and then deposit funds, either via bank transfer or credit/debit card.
 Once funds are deposited, you can purchase cryptocurrencies on the platform at prices determined by market supply and demand.
+Many experts see the CEX category as the safest crypto exchange on the market.

 Decentralized exchanges, such as Uniswap or SushiSwap, enable the decentralized exchange of cryptocurrencies, meaning without intermediaries.
 DEXs use smart contracts to automate and secure transactions.
-To use a DEX, you’ll need a crypto wallet (like MetaMask, for example), and you should already possess cryptocurrency to exchange.
+To use a this type of crypto exchange platform, you’ll need a crypto wallet (like MetaMask, for example), and you should already possess cryptocurrency to trade.
 DEXs offer greater privacy and reduce dependence on a central entity.
 However, they are more challenging for beginners to use and come with liquidity and security risks.

 Brokers, like eToro and Bitpanda, for example, are companies that directly sell cryptocurrencies to buyers.
 Instead of providing a platform for buyers and sellers to meet, brokers sell cryptocurrencies they already own.
 While the main advantage is the streamlined buying process, it’s still essential to exercise caution since using a broker generally involves purchasing cryptocurrencies at slightly higher prices.